 d.whether or not, in the Board Governance Committee’s view, the criteria for which reconsideration may be requested should be revised, or another process should be adopted or modified, to ensure that all persons materially affected by ICANN decisions have meaningful access to a review process that ensures fairness while limiting frivolous claims.

 Section 3.
-INDEPENDENT REVIEW OF BOARD ACTIONS
+INDEPENDENT REVIEW OF COVERED ICANN ACTIONS

-1.In addition to the reconsideration process described in Section 2 of this Article, ICANN shall have in place a separate process for independent third-party review of Board actions alleged by an affected party to be inconsistent with the Articles of Incorporation or Bylaws.
+In addition to the reconsideration process described in Section 4.2, ICANN shall have a separate process for independent third-party review of Covered Actions (defined in Section 4.3(b)(ii), below) that are alleged by a Claimant to be within the scope of the Independent Review Process (“IRP”), which is intended to hear and resolve Disputes for the following purposes (“Purposes of the IRP”):

-Ensure that ICANN does not exceed the scope of its limited technical Mission and otherwise complies with its
+Ensure that ICANN does not exceed the scope of its limited technical Mission and otherwise complies with its Articles of Incorporation and Bylaws.

-Empower the global Internet community and Claimants to enforce compliance with the
+Empower the global Internet community and Claimants to enforce compliance with the Articles of Incorporation and Bylaws through meaningful, affordable, accessible expert review of Covered Actions.

 Ensure that ICANN is accountable to the global Internet community and Claimants.

-Address claims that ICANN has failed to enforce
+Address claims that ICANN has failed to enforce its rights under the IANA Naming Function Contract.

-Provide a mechanism by which
+Provide a mechanism by which direct customers of the IANA naming functions may seek resolution of PTI service complaints that are not resolved through mediation.

 Reduce Disputes by creating precedent to guide and inform the Board, Officers, Staff members, Supporting Organizations, Advisory Committees, and the global Internet community in connection with policy development and implementation.

-Secure the accessible, transparent, efficient, consistent, coherent, and
+Secure the accessible, transparent, efficient, consistent, coherent, and just resolution of Disputes.

 Lead to binding, final resolutions consistent with international arbitration norms that are enforceable in any court with proper jurisdiction.